BRICS set up bank to counter Western hold on global finances

 | FORTALEZA Brazil

-FORTALEZA Brazil Leaders of the BRICS emerging market nations launched a $100 billion development bank and a currency reserve pool on Tuesday in their first concrete step toward reshaping the Western-dominated international financial system.
+FORTALEZA Brazil Leaders of the BRICS emerging market nations launched a $100 billion (£58.36 billion) development bank and a currency reserve pool on Tuesday in their first concrete step towards reshaping the Western-dominated international financial system.

 They also set up a $100 billion currency reserves pool to help countries forestall short-term liquidity pressures.

-The long-awaited bank is the first major achievement of the BRICS countries - Brazil, Russia, India, China and South Africa - since they got together in 2009 to press for a bigger say in the global financial order created by Western powers after World War Two and centered on the International Monetary Fund and the World Bank.
+It is the first major achievement of the BRICS countries - Brazil, Russia, India, China and South Africa - since they got together in 2009 to press for a bigger say in the global financial order created by Western powers after World War Two and centred on the International Monetary Fund and the World Bank.

+The BRICS were prompted to seek coordinated action following an exodus of capital from emerging markets last year, triggered by the scaling back of U.S. monetary stimulus.

+The new bank reflects the growing influence of the BRICS, which account for almost half the world's population and about one-fifth of global economic output.

 "It is a sign of the times, which demand reform of the IMF," she told reporters at the close of the summit.